Golf Tutorials

 How to Swing Your Driver and Woods (For Maximum Distance)

 Swinging a driver is about generating maximum speed and launching the ball high with low spin to achieve maximum distance.
 The fundamental motion is the same as your iron swing, but with a few critical setup changes to promote an upward strike on the ball.
+Discover more about the technique in our article on how to swing a golf driver.

 • Stance and Ball Position: Take a much wider stance, with your feet outside your shoulders.
 This creates a stable base to support a powerful, high-speed swing.
-The ball position is the most significant change: place the ball on a tee directly in line with the heel or arm pit of your lead foot.
+The ball position is the most significant change: place the ball on a tee directly in line with the heel or armpit of your lead foot.

 For fairway woods off the turf, the ball position is slightly back from the driver position (about two inches inside your lead heel), and the swing thought is more of a "sweep" through the grass at the bottom of the arc.